eXascaleInfolab/2018-RecovDB/README.md

 ___

 ## Citation
-A demo of RecovDB is available [here](http://revival.exascale.info/recovery/recovdb.php).
+A GUI of RecovDB is available [here](http://revival.exascale.info/recovery/recovdb.php).

 Please cite the following paper when using RecovDB:
 ``` bash